Alert

 Each worker is unique and so is each care plan.

-Getting to know the stakeholders involved is a key focus of WCB’s care planning process.
-Each stakeholder plays a unique role in supporting the worker’s recovery and return to work; all are necessary participants to ensure success.
+Getting to know the interested parties involved is a key focus of WCB’s care planning process.
+Each party plays a unique role in supporting the worker’s recovery and return to work; all are necessary participants to ensure success.

 Detailed business procedure